usagov/usagov-2021/docs/HomePage.md

 ## How Do I Box
 The how do I Box is set to span rows 2 & 3 of the grid.
 This allows it to "sit" on top of the banner image and the blue background.
+An unordered list contains the links which are set in the cms as an array of{{field_homepage_top_links}}.
+The links are list items and styled as buttons.
+They are not buttons as links should be used when linking between a site's page per uswds guidelines and accessibility.

+The links should present four across in desktop, two across in tablet and stacked in mobile.

 ### Blue Background
 The full span blue background is set to span rows 2 - 7 of the grid.